nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 This project was developed from [AddressBook-Level3](https://github.com/se-edu/addressbook-level3)

-ChatGPT by OpenAI was used by BuffWuff1712 to generate the Tag Table and Glossary sections within the Developer Guide, as well as the JavaDocs for code written by BuffWuff1712
+ChatGPT by OpenAI was used by BuffWuff1712 to generate the Tag Table and Glossary sections within the Developer Guide, as well as the JavaDocs for code written by BuffWuff1712.
+ChatGPT was also used by tayxuenye and cited in the code where applicable.

 ---